joshuahala/startup/README.md

 +  done - 10% Application text content.
 I used the Pixelify Sans font for headers and buttons.
 Roboto light for regular text.
 +  done - 10% Application images.
 The images have borders and backgrouond colors.
 They also animate on hover.
 They also have dropshadows.

+# Javascript Deliverable
+### New Stuff
+The index login page lets you create a new username and password which are stored in localstorage for now.
+Upon creating an account you are given a character.
+You can use that character to play the game.
+You can name the character.
+Characters are stored in local storage.
+Scores are stored in local storage for now and are read into the scores table.
+On the scores page, you will recieve a notification that you can challenge another user's character.
+If you win the challenge you get a new character.
+### WebSocket
+The play.html page has a placeholder that represents notifications based on other players' interactions with the game.
+The scores.html page simulates a challenge notification that tells you when another player's character is susceptible to attack.
+This is based on if the player recently lost a game.
+### Database
+Right now i use local storage to simulate database.
+I store player characters, scores, selected characters, usernames, passwords, etc. These will eventually become data in the database.

++ done - Prerequisite: Simon JavaScript deployed to your production environment
++ done -  Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
++ Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review + the voter app as an example.
++ done -  Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
++ done - Significant use of JavaScript to create a viable working application
++ done - 20% JavaScript support for future login.
++ done - 20% JavaScript support for future database data.
++ done - 20% JavaScript support for future WebSocket.
++ done - 40% JavaScript support for your application's interaction logic.